michal3141/ed/README.md

 # ed
 Data exploration

 Project for studies.
-Analysis some data from Internet.
+Analysis for some data from quora.com.
 Proposed technology stack: Python + MongoDB

 Installing MongoDB on Ubuntu 14.04 LTS: